JaisuryaB/MAD-MOBILE-APLLICATION-DEVELOPMENT-/README.md

 Description: create an app to access and modify the student database in Excel.

 # Project 5: validate.zip
+Description: create an app to validate user credentials.

 # Description: application to validate user input credentials.